Overview:

 Two outflows will be placed in the Saline River’s 100-year floodplain.
 A wastewater treatment outfall will discharge treated wastewater into the Saline River.

-The developer will acquire 13.68 acts of wetlands in the River Raisin Watershed to mitigate the loss of 9.12 acres of wetlands at the data center site.
+The developer will acquire 13.68 acts of wetlands in the River Raisin Watershed to mitigate the loss of 9.12 acres of wetlands at the data center site, according to the permit.

 MORE SALINE DATA CENTER NEWS